Our Gang

 The early 60’s saw the formation of a couple more social clubs for the men.
 One of these, The Diablos, beginning in 1961 or ’62, was active through 1965.
 This group had the distinction of actually designing and wearing a pin, similar to the pins worn by college fraternity members.

-Also, in 1961-‘62, a group known as The Esquires was formed which had a little longer life span, essentially running parallel with the Les Rois through the sixties and into the early seventies.
-I was a member of this group during my junior and senior year at Edmunds, 1965-67.
-We shall hear more about the Esquires shortly as well.
 Over the years all the clubs seemed to have one primary goal in common: all wanted to go on a house party at the beach.
 These house parties most often occurred during spring break which happened around Easter.
 As we all know, the beach over Easter break is teeming with young people out to find a good time.
 In order to accomplish this adventure the clubs needed to raise money to finance the endeavor.
 The primary source of the fundraising was to sponsor a dance during the Thanksgiving or Christmas holidays.
 Favorite venues for the dances included the American Legion on Artillery Drive and the VFW off Broad Street.
 Sometimes dances were held in surrounding towns such as Camden or Florence.
 Popular bands, usually from out of town, were hired for these events.
 Also, during the dance a raffle might be held to enhance the take for the evening.
 The profits would be used to rent a house at the beach for spring break.
 Sometimes, if the profits from the dance were sizeable, a house might be rented at the beach for Junior Senior Prom weekend as well.

 Another thing all the clubs had in common, at least during the sixties and early seventies, was a clubhouse.
 The clubhouse was usually a ram-shackled abandoned tenant farmhouse somewhere out of town.
 Some club member or perhaps someone’s father would make arrangements for the club to take possession of an old house for use as a meeting place and party venue on weekends.
 The houses would be “fixed-up” and redecorated by club members complete with some kind of record player as music was a critical ingredient for making merry.
 The good folks that let us use those structures must have been slightly out of their minds but we surely appreciated their generosity and made good use of the facilities.
 The use of a particular house would usually only last a year or two and then the club would have to move to a new location.
 The liability factors that we face today, of course, would make such an arrangement completely out of the question.
 The Esquire house my senior year was located out highway 521 S. on Britton Rd, just beyond “Britton’s Siding”.
 The Les Rois house was out highway15 N., on W. Foxworth Mill Rd., a little way behind Mozingo’s Store.